 We use a ton of stimulating, often unexpected, and totally fun resources in all areas of study.
 Chemistry class might mean making peanut butter and growing mold, and math can be playing with rekenrek while running a lemonade stand.
 We just spent two days learning engineering with food structures.
 No two days are the same.
 We play it by ear.
 Try to keep it fun.
 And constantly reinvent our school day.

 That doesn’t mean I don’t have rigorous academic standards.
 I have extremely high expectations for my kids.
 But they have a lot of learning confidence, and, as research shows, self-confidence leads to high achievement.
 “A person is a product of his own thoughts.
 Believe Big.”
-(Link the magic of thinking big)

 Our Eclectic Homeschooling